MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 * [ ] Mobile phones of several sizes.

 ### Events to listen to
-There are several events which can happen upon changing conditions in a device.
-These must be captured for further actions.
-No events are described wgich are caused by pressing a button or something like that.
+There are several events which occur upon changing conditions in a device.
+These events must be captured for further actions.
 * [ ] Battery conditions:
   * Warn user of battery low state.
 Can dim display or other options to save energy.
 * [ ] Gps information.